 The funded status of our defined benefit pension plans is reflected in the balance sheet as the excess (or deficiency) of pension plan assets compared with projected benefit obligations payable to plan participants.
-In 2008, there was a significant decline in the market value of our pension plan investment assets due to the global credit and financial market crisis, which resulted in the plans being underfunded status was presented in our 2008 Consolidated Balance Sheet by recognition of liabilities of that amount.
+In 2008, there was a significant decline in the market value of our pension plan investment assets due to the global credit and financial market crisis, which resulted in the plans being underfunded by \$414.9 million at the end of 2008.
+This underfunded status was presented in our 2008 Consolidated Balance Sheet by recognition of liabilities of that amount.
 Our underfunded status improved during 2009 primarily from substantial VF cash contributions to the plans totaling over \$200 million and significant investment earnings on pension plan assets, partially offset by an increase in projected benefit obligations due to a decline in the discount rate during the year.
 The resulting underfunded status in our 2009 Consolidated Balance Sheet was \$250.9 million, represented by \$3.3 million of current liabilities and \$247.6 million of noncurrent liabilities.
 The funded status of our plans recognized in our Consolidated Balance Sheets could change significantly in future years depending on investment portfolio performance, the level of VF contributions to the pension plans, changes in the discount rate used to value projected benefit obligations or other factors.

 Differences in any year between actual results and the respective actuarial assumptions (e.g., investment performance, discount rates and other assumptions) do not affect that year's pension expense but instead are deferred as unrecognized actuarial gains or losses in accumulated other comprehensive income in the balance sheet.
-The substantial investment losses interested in 2008 was the primary reason that the plans had over \$450 million of pretax accumulated unrecognized actuarial losses at the end of 2008, which resulted in deferred actuarial losses of \$291.0 million after tax in Accumulated Other Comprehensive Income (Loss) in our 2008 Consolidated Balance Sheet.
+The substantial investment losses incurred in 2008 was the primary reason that the plans had over \$450 million of pretax accumulated unrecognized actuarial losses at the end of 2008, which resulted in deferred actuarial losses of \$291.0 million after tax in Accumulated Other Comprehensive Income (Loss) in our 2008 Consolidated Balance Sheet.
 During 2009, investment returns in our pension plans substantially exceeded the actuarially assumed investment return, resulting in a deferred actuarial gain.
-This was partially offiset, however, by a deferred actuarial losse in 2009 from an increase in our projected benefit obligations resulting from a lower discount rate used to value those obligations at the end of 2009.
+This was partially offset, however, by a deferred actuarial loss in 2009 from an increase in our projected benefit obligations resulting from a lower discount rate used to value those obligations at the end of 2009.
 Accordingly, our net pretax cumulative unrecognized actuarial losses of \$431.5 million at the end of 2009 resulted in deferred actuarial losses of \$266.0 million after tax in Accumulated Other Comprehensive Income (Loss) in our 2009 Consolidated Balance Sheet.
-Our policy is to amortize any unrecognized actuarial gains and losses to pension expense as follows: amounts totaling less than 10% of the lower of investment assets or projected benefit obligations at the beginning of the year are not amortized, amounts totaling 10% to 20% of projected benefit obligations are amortized over five years.
+Our policy is to amortize any unrecognized actuarial gains and losses to pension expense as follows: amounts totaling less than 10% of the lower of investment assets or projected benefit obligations at the beginning of the year are not amortized; amounts totaling 10% to 20% of projected benefit obligations are amortized over the expected average remaining service of active participants; and amounts in excess of 20% of projected benefit obligations are amortized over five years.